KWB-R/fakin/content/project/dwc/index.md

   focal_point = ""
 +++

-**Challenges**
+**Data Challenges and Solutions**

-- How to best collect budgets from multiple project partners during the proposal phase?
+**How to best collect budgets from multiple project partners during the proposal phase?**

-- How to develop a data management plan? ()
+An EXCEL template was developed by [Hauke Sonnenberg](../../authors/matzinger/), which can be automatically imported into [R](../../tool/r/) for data aggregation and analyis.

-**Solutions**
+**How to write a data management plan?**

-EXCEL template developed which is automatically imported into R for data aggregation and analyis.
+[Christoph Sprenger](../../authors/sprenger/) used the tool [DMPonline](../../tool/dmponline/) for creating a data management plan for a task (make groundwater visible) within the Digital Water City project.